 Artificial intelligence will have a huge impact on genetics and genomics as well.
 Deep Genomics aims at identifying patterns in huge data sets of genetic information and medical records, looking for mutations and linkages to disease.
 They are inventing a new generation of computational technologies that can tell doctors what will happen within a cell when DNA is altered by genetic variation, whether natural or therapeutic.

-At the same time, Craig Venter, one of the fathers of the Human genome Project is working on an algorithm that could design a patient’s physical characteristics based on their DNA.
-With his latest enterprise, Human Longevity, he offers his (mostly affluent) patients complete genome sequencing coupled with full body scan and very detailed medical check-up.
+At the same time, Craig Venter, one of the fathers of the Human Genome Project is working on an algorithm that could design a patient’s physical characteristics based on their DNA.
+With his latest enterprise, Human Longevity, he offers his (mostly affluent) patients complete genome sequencing coupled with a full body scan and very detailed medical check-up.
 The whole process enables to spot cancer or vascular diseases in their very early stage.

 Developing pharmaceuticals through clinical trials take sometimes more than a decade and costs billions of dollars.
 Speeding this up and making more cost-effective would have an enormous effect on today’s healthcare and how innovations reach everyday medicine.
 Atomwise uses supercomputers that root out therapies from a database of molecular structures.
 Last year, Atomwise launched a virtual search for safe, existing medicines that could be redesigned to treat the Ebola virus.
 They found two drugs predicted by the company’s AI technology which may significantly reduce Ebola infectivity.
 This analysis, which typically would have taken months or years, was completed in less than one day.
 “If we can fight back deadly viruses months or years faster that represents tens of thousands of lives,” said Alexander Levy, COO of Atomwise.
 “Imagine how many people might survive the next pandemic because a technology like Atomwise exists,” he added.

-Another great example for using big data for patient management is Berg Health, a Boston-based biopharma company, which mines data to find out why some people survive diseases and thus improve current treatment or create new therapies.
+Another great example of using big data for patient management is Berg Health, a Boston-based biopharma company, which mines data to find out why some people survive diseases and thus improve current treatment or create new therapies.
 They combine AI with the patients’ own biological data to map out the differences between healthy and disease-friendly environments and help in the discovery and development of drugs, diagnostics and healthcare applications.

 Open AI helping people make healthier choices and decisions: